California Lemon Law News + Info

 This recall is known as NHTSA Campaign Number 24V267000 or Ford Recall 24S24.

-In April 2024, Ford recalled 456,565 model year 2021–2024 Bronco Sport and 2022–2023 Maverick vehicles.
-The Body Control Module and Powertrain Control Module were unable to detect battery failures, which allowed for a loss of motive power whenever an Auto Stop/Start event occurred or while coming to a stop at a low speed.
+In April 2024, Ford recalled 456,565 model-year 2021–2024 Bronco Sports and 2022–2023 Maverick vehicles.
+The Body Control Module and Powertrain Control Module were unable to detect battery failures, which resulted in a loss of motive power whenever an Auto Stop/Start event occurred or during low-speed braking.

 Owner notifications were sent out on June 4, 2024.
-Ford and Lincoln dealers were instructed to recalibrate the Body Control Module and Powertrain Control Module.3
+Ford and Lincoln dealers were instructed to update both the Body Control Module and Powertrain Control Module.3

 Second Recall: January 2025

 This time, the culprit was in the battery type: Camel EFB batteries with a manufacturing defect.
-Failures in the battery’s Cast On Strap and internal weld failures led to open circuits.
+Failures in the battery’s cast-on strap and internal weld failures resulted in open circuits.

 Ford and Lincoln dealers were instructed to replace the Camel EFB batteries with Ford Absorbed Glass Mat (AGM) 12-volt batteries.
-An interim notice was sent to owners on January 29, 2025 and a second notice will be mailed when the remedy is available, according to the recall listing on NHTSA.4 However, recall documents made available indicate that these interim mailed notices were expected to be mailed in February 2025.5
+An interim notice was sent to owners on January 29, 2025 and a second notice will be mailed when the remedy becomes available, according to the recall listing on the NHTSA website.4 However, recall documents made available indicate that these interim mailed notices were expected to be mailed in February 2025.5

 Third Recall: March 2025